 Tatzu Nishi

 Born in Aichi, Japan,1960.
-Lives and works between Berlin and Tokyo.
+Lives and works in Berlin, Tokyo and Atami.

 Tatzu Nishi is internationally renowned for his large-scale public projects.
-His works transform familiar public items, such as a city monument or streetlight, into an object placed in a private space, like a living room or a hotel room.
-By transforming public structures into private spaces, he demolishes the notion of the everyday and provoke an intense frisson of excitement in the viewer.
+His works transform familiar public items, such as a city monuments or streetlights, into objects placed in private spaces, like a living room or a hotel room.
+By transforming public structures into private spaces, he demolishes the notion of the everyday and provokes an intense frisson of excitement in the viewer.

-He won the Grand Prize from arts category of the Minister of Education, Culture, Sports, Science and Technology in 2018, and Nissan Art Award, Juror’s Special Award in 2013.
+He won the Grand Prizein the Arts category from the Minister of Education, Culture, Sports, Science and Technology in 2018, and the Nissan Art Award, Jurorʼs Special Award, in 2013.

 Public Collection